 The pandemic was also instrumental in driving growth as people looked for online alternatives while physical casinos were closed.
 2021 was a record year for the iGaming industry in the US, with many states recording all-time revenue highs.

 Post-pandemic, the accessibility of iGaming means it’s also beginning to take off in emerging markets.
-In Africa, for example, rising mobile phone ownership has driven uptake of online gambling and online gambling revenue on the continent is projected to reach $2 billion by the end of 2023.
+In Africa, for example, rising mobile phone ownership has driven uptake of online gambling and online gambling revenue on the continent is projected to reach $2.46 billion by 2049.

 iGaming operators offer a range of deposit and withdrawal options.
 Users can choose to make debit or credit card payments, use eWallets, and it’s increasingly common to find iGaming platforms accepting decentralized currencies.
 Crypto payments have proven particularly popular due to their transparency, security, and the speed of transactions.